FLARE: Toward Universal Dataset Purification against Backdoor Attacks: The Proposed Method

 While benign samples generally form a single cluster, they often tend to form multiple stable clusters, as illustrated in Figure~\ref{fig:pipeline}.
 These small but stable benign clusters can significantly interfere with detection performance.
 To address this issue, FLARE develops a subspace selection strategy to isolate a stable space in which poisoned and benign samples form two distinct clusters.
 This approach is based on the understanding that models tend to capture semantic information in shallow layers and focus on distinguishing features in deeper layers.
 Accordingly, FLARE excludes features from the last few hidden layers, obtaining $\mathbf{R}'$ as the final representation that includes only the earlier layers: $\mathbf{R}' = [\mathbf{r}^{(1)}, \mathbf{r}^{(2)}, \dots, \mathbf{r}^{(L-k)}]$.

 To determine the optimal number of layers \(k\) to exclude, FLARE designs an adaptive algorithm that dynamically selects a suitable \(k\).
 The algorithm begins with a model configured with all $L$ hidden layers and progressively removes the last hidden layer of the modified model at each step.
-At each iteration, FLARE splits the condensed tree $\mathbf{T}$ at the root node to form two primary clusters and assesses the stability $\kappa^{C_{large}}$ of the larger cluster $C_{large}$.
-If the stability $\kappa^{C_{large}}$ surpasses a predefined threshold \(\xi\), it suggests that the benign samples are cohesively grouped within the current subspace.
-To further ensure the cluster stability against potential anomalies, FALRE generates a condensed tree at each step and traverses from the root node of $C_{large}$ down to depth $d$.
+At each iteration, FLARE splits the condensed tree $\mathbf{T}$ at the root node to form two primary clusters and assesses the stability $\kappa^{c_{max}}$ of the larger cluster $c_{max}$.
+If the stability $\kappa^{c_{max}}$ surpasses a predefined threshold \(\xi\), it suggests that the benign samples are cohesively grouped within the current subspace.
+To further ensure the cluster stability against potential anomalies, FALRE generates a condensed tree at each step and traverses from the root node of $c_{max}$ down to depth $d$.
 If the stability at any depth exceeds \(\xi\), the current subspace is considered stable.
+The details of the selection process are provided in Algorithm~\ref{alg:adaptive_layer_selection}.